Sunshine Heart's employees have a wealth of experience in medical technology and heart assist therapy development and commercialization.

 Dr. Peters has been the lead or co-author of more than 20 published articles, and contributed chapters to four books regarding cardiac surgery and heart failure.
 He has extensive clinical experience in thoracic transplantation and a variety of heart failure technologies, including intra-aortic balloon pump systems and left-ventricular assist devices (LVADs) from such companies as Biomedicus, Abiomed, Thoratec and World Heart-Novacor.
 He has an honorary appointments with the University of Auckland's department of surgery and biomedical engineering, providing supervision of doctoral candidates.
 He is also a senior clinical research fellow in cardiothoracic surgery, based at Auckland City Hospital.
 These roles afford Sunshine Heart a direct view of the latest developments, particularly in the fields of congestive heart failure and biomedical engineering advancement.
 Dr. Peters served on the board until January 2013.

-Executive Vice President Clinical Research and Regulatory Affairs
+Executive Vice President of Regulatory Affairs

 Debra Kridner joined Sunshine Heart in November 2009 as Vice President, Clinical Research and Regulatory Affairs.
 Kridner brings more than 30 years of experience in clinical research, quality and regulatory affairs for the medical device industry.